-MAGNA responds to global humanitarian crises by using resources efficiently.
+MAGNA responds to global humanitarian crises with effective use of resources.

-At its inception, MAGNA voluntarily pledged to use at least 80% of the funds raised for project operations in the field and only 20% for fundraising and administration.
-On a long-term basis, MAGNA has been fulfilling its commitment and in 2018 we spent up to 97% of our revenue on health projects.
+At its inception, MAGNA voluntarily pledged to use at least 80% of the funds raised for project operations in the field, and only 20% for fundraising and administration.
+Over the long term MAGNA has kept its commitment, in 2019 we spending a full 95% of our revenue on health projects.

-As a MAGNA donor, you contribute to health care for children and their family members who need it urgently.
-Thanks to your contributions we provide regular medical examinations, operations, long-term treatment or vaccination.
+As a MAGNA donor, you’re contributing to health care for children and their family members who need it urgently.
+Thanks to your contributions, we’re providing regular medical examinations, operations, long-term treatment, and vaccination.

 How do we do it?

-MAGNA implements its assistance directly, builds its own teams and does not use other entities.
-MAGNA teams provide health care, organize training for medical staff in communities and respond to immediate emergency needs as well as long-term humanitarian crises.
+MAGNA implements its assistance directly, building its own teams and not using other entities.
+MAGNA teams provide health care, organize training for medical staff in communities, and respond both to immediate emergency needs and long-term humanitarian crises.
 MAGNA will use your money directly for its projects.

 We are a non-profit medical humanitarian organization with an international reach.
 Your help allows us to provide health care whenever and wherever necessary.

-We make sure that we minimize the costs of administration and management of the organization and that the highest possible percentage of donations contribute to saving lives.
-Therefore, in 2018 up to 97% of the amount you donated went directly to our health programs.
+We make sure to minimize the costs of the organization’s administration and management, so the highest possible percentage of donations goes to saving lives.
+Therefore, in 2019 a full 95% of what you donated went directly to our health programs.

 Where does the money come from?

 In an effort to ensure our independence, we strive to maintain a high level of private donations.
-In 2018, 20% of MAGNA's income came from private sources.
-This was made possible by more than 60 thousand individual donations.
-Public institutions providing funding for MAGNA projects included, among others, mainly the governments of Slovakia and the Czech Republic, UN agencies such as UNICEF, WFP, OCHA, UNFPA.
+In 2019, 15% of MAGNA's income came from private sources.
+This was made possible by over 60 thousand individual donations.
+Public institutions providing funding for MAGNA projects included, among others, mainly the governments of Slovakia and the Czech Republic, UN agencies such as UNICEF, WFP, OCHA and UNFPA.

 Where was the money used?